currawong-project/libcw/notes.md

 Is there a way to tell it to search the entire network from the root?
 Isn't that what '_' is supposed to do?

+- cwAudioFile cannot convert float or double input samples to 24 bit output samples See audiofile::writeFloat() and audiofile::writeDouble().

+- If a proc, inside a poly,  is given a numeric suffix then that suffix will overwrite the label_sfx_id assigned by the system.
+This case should be detected.

 Host Environments:
 ------------------